 Biography of the Ceremonial Mayor of Salford, Councillor Alan Lewis Clague

-Councillor Alan Lewis Clauge was born in 1938 on the Isle of Man, where he spent his childhood.
+Councillor Alan Lewis Clague was born in 1938 on the Isle of Man, where he spent his childhood.
 He joined the army in 1956 and served for nine years, being stationed in Cyprus, Singapore, Malaya and Thailand, accompanied for much of the time by his wife Margaret and son Billy.
 He has two grandchildren, Rachel, a teacher in Salford, and Michael, an ardent Manchester United fan.

 On return from his military duties, Alan settled in Salford.
 He has worked as a HGV driver and MOT driving instructor.
 He worked at Regent Tyres in Patricroft as an examiner, he was also the works' convenor for the GMB Trade Union and finally retired from Eccles TUS where he worked as a benefits advisor.
 Alan's second wife Margaret was sister-in-charge of the Special Care Baby Unit at Hope Hospital (now known as Salford Royal NHS Foundation Trust).
-Their daughter Kate works in computer games design.
+Their daughter Katie works in computer games design.

 Alan has many interests and hobbies.
 A keen boater on the Bridgewater Canal for many years led to his involvement with the Canal Society.
 He has been a member of a male voice choir and played with a number of brass bands, including the Swinton and Pendlebury Borough Band, The Eccles Borough Band, Salford Silver Band, Boothstown Band and Irlam Band.